Employee Disengagement: 7 Signs Your Employees are Disengaged (and What to Do About It)

 Use Extrinsic Motivation

-According to Harvard Business Review, people tend to perform better when they are intrinsically motivated — or when they truly and deeply care about the activity in question, to the point of losing themselves in work and experiencing a state of flow.
+According to Harvard Business Review, people tend to perform better when they are intrinsically motivated — or when they truly and deeply care about the activity in question.
 For many, this is an unusual occurrence rather than the norm.

 Highly engaged workers will often give their best efforts without needing a reason to perform at their highest capabilities.
 But disengaged employees are more likely to wait for instruction and need to be extrinsically motivated.
 To help keep employees feeling motivated and engaged, financial or material rewards can be used as a form of extrinsic motivation.
 This could be something like a bonus, points on a social recognition program, or other monetary recognition.